 Remember, your name, your photo, and the headline are the only 3 things potential employers see before they decide to click on your profile or not.
 This makes the headline vitally important, especially for a graduate student LinkedIn headline, and crafting a great one will increase your chances of getting job offers and landing your dream job significantly.

 Graduation dates are coming up and it’s time for you to be applying for jobs, but coursework might be keeping you busy.
 Don’t let that stop you from starting your job applications!
-The experts at Studyfy can help you with your thesis paper, general homework, complicated assignments, and a lot more.
+The experts at Studyfy can help you with your resume writing, thesis paper, general homework, complicated assignments, and a lot more.